-Attribute Description author The author of the package. board_manufacturer The manufacturer of the board supported by the package (if omitted, CPU manufacturer will be used). board_name The name of the specific board supported by the package (only required for board-support packages). cpu_family The family name of the CPU supported by the package (optional) . cpu_manufacturer The manufacturer of the CPU supported by the package. cpu_name The name of the specific CPU supported by the package (may be omitted if the CPU family is specified). crossstudio_versions A string describing which version of CrossStudio supports the package (optional).
-The format of the string is target_id_number : version_range_string . description A description of the package (optional). dependencies A semicolon-separated list of packages the package requires to be installed in order to work. installation_directory The directory in which the package should be installed (optional\if undefined, defaults to "\$(PackagesDir)"). title A short description of the package (optional).
+Attribute Description author The author of the package. board_manufacturer The manufacturer of the board supported by the package ( if omitted, CPU manufacturer will be used ). board_name The name of the specific board supported by the package (only required for board-support packages). company_name The name of the company to group the package under in the package dialogs. ( if omitted, the Board/CPU manufacturer will be used ). cpu_family The family name of the CPU supported by the package (optional). cpu_manufacturer The manufacturer of the CPU supported by the package. cpu_name The name of the specific CPU supported by the package ( may be omitted if the CPU family is specified ). crossstudio_versions A string describing which version of CrossStudio supports the package ( optional ).
+The format of the string is target_id_number:version_range_string . description A description of the package (optional). dependencies A semicolon-separated list of packages the package requires to be installed in order to work. installation_directory The directory in which the package should be installed (optional - if undefined, defaults to "\$(PackagesDir)"). title A short description of the package (optional).